yazenoubari/calculator-app/README.md

 # calculator-app
 Calculator application using Java swing.

-First time experimenting with the GUI features of Java. much of the raw programming was done using NetBeans' GUI editor.
-I mostly programmed the logic.
+First time experimenting with the GUI features of Java.
+Much of the raw programming was done using NetBeans' GUI editor, though I mostly programmed the logic.
 The calculator program has similar functionality and 'look' to its MacOS counterpart.

 All numbers and operands were assigned to a String arraylist.
 String operands are then converted into integer types, which are used for computation.